wukunna/RPrograms/Getting-and-Cleaning-Data/README.md

 ## What you find in this repository

-CodeBook.md: Descriptions of the variables, the data, and transformations/work that performed to clean up the data
+CodeBook.md: descriptions of the variables, the data, and transformations/work that performed in run_analysis.R to clean up the data

 README.md: this file

 run_analysis.R: R script for this project

+tidy_data.txt: the text file containing the second, independent tidy data set with the average of each variable for each activity and each subject